enkiv2/misc/README.md

 * [extract-epub.sh](extract-epub.sh): turn an epub into a text file
 * [list-dl.sh](list-dl.sh): download a playlist from youtube with helpful numbering
 * [notes.sh](notes.sh): simple shell routines for taking short notes
+* [links.sh](links.sh): simple shell routines for handling an archive of URLs (similar to a bookmarking service like postboard)
+* [post](post): a tool to post short strings to multiple microblogging services at once
+* [tpost](tpost): when posting to twitter, break long messages into threads
+* [ssb-digest](ssb-digest.sh): post a message to secure scuttlebutt with the links added with [links.sh](links.sh) that day
+* [randlinkd](randlinkd.sh): daemon to periodically post previously-archived links
 * [unpopular-posts-only.user.js](unpopular-posts-only.user.js): greasemonkey script to hide tumblr posts with too many notes
 * [update_checkouts.sh](update_checkouts.sh): update everything in the directory checked out with git or svn
+* [fix_transmission.sh](fix_transmission.sh): set a parameter that sometimes causes transmission to fail to work with certain tracker/CDN combinations

+Games (in progress):

 Misc: